 V. Data Integrity and Limited Purpose

-ISS processes information, including PII, in ways that are compatible with the purposes for which it has been collected (as identified in the Notice section above) or as otherwise authorized by the consumer and for no other purposes.
+ISS processes information, including PII, in ways that are compatible with the purposes for which it has been collected (as identified in the Notice section above) or as otherwise authorized by the consumer, and for no other purposes.
 To the extent necessary for those purposes, ISS takes reasonable steps to ensure that information is reliable for its intended use, and that it is accurate, complete, and current.
-ISS does not use consumer PII for marketing purposes or sell PII to third parties.
+ISS does not use consumer PII for marketing purposes nor does it sell PII to third parties.

-A consumer may make a written request for access to all PII that ISS has collected and maintains about him or her, if any.
-ISS will give consumers reasonable opportunity to correct, amend, or delete incomplete or inaccurate information about them as well as information that is proven to have been processed in violation of the Privacy Principles and applicable laws, unless (i) the burden or expense of providing access would be disproportionately high compared to the risks to the individual’s privacy, or (ii) the rights of persons other than the individual would be violated.
+An individual may make a written request for access to any PII that ISS maintains about him or her.
+ISS will give individuals reasonable opportunity to correct, amend, or delete incomplete or inaccurate information, as well as information that is proven to have been processed in violation of applicable laws, unless (i) the burden or expense of providing access would be disproportionately high compared to the risks to the individual’s privacy, or (ii) the rights of persons other than the individual would be violated.

-ISS has the right to request and obtain sufficient information to allow it to confirm that the identity of the person making the access request matches the identity of the consumer.
+ISS has the right to request and obtain sufficient information to allow it to confirm that the identity of the person making the access request matches the identity of the subject of the information.
 ISS will make reasonable efforts to confirm the identity of the requestor to ensure that information is only provided to the subject of the information.

-If a consumer’s initial writing did not provide sufficient evidence of identity, the consumer will be asked to provide sufficient evidence of his or her identity to ensure that information is only released to the correct individual.
-If ISS is unable to grant access to the consumer’s PII or to correct the data, we will notify the consumer.
+If an individual’s initial writing does not provide sufficient evidence of identity, he or she will be asked to provide sufficient evidence of his or her identity to ensure that information is only released to the correct person.
+If ISS is unable to grant access to the individual’s PII or correct information, it will notify him or her.